DocuPipe Logo

 When RPA Is Enough

-Truth be told, if you're simply moving structured data from System A to System B and no documents are involved, RPA is probably all you'll need.
-It's often simpler to implement, cheaper to maintain, and reliably can handle strict rule-based workflows.
-Not everything necessarily needs AI.
+If you're moving structured data from System A to System B and no documents are involved, RPA is probably enough.
+It's simpler to implement, cheaper to maintain, and handles strict rule-based workflows reliably.
+Not everything needs AI.

 Use RPA alone if: